CoDe-Neuro/academic-code-neuro/content/authors/sunniva-fenn-moltu/_index.md

 user_groups:
   - Team
 ---
-I completed my undergraduate degree in Neuroscience at the University of Glasgow, before joining the MRC Doctoral Training Partnership in Biomedical Sciences at King’s College London.
-My PhD focused on functional brain network topology and dynamics in typical and atypical development.
-I am now continuing my work as a Postdoctoral Research Associate, characterising early development of functional brain networks and their association with childhood outcomes.
+I am a Postdoctoral Research Associate with a PhD in Neuroscience and an MRes in Biomedical and Translational Sciences from King’s College London, as well as a BSc in Neuroscience from the University of Glasgow.
+My research explores early brain development and its role in shaping individual differences and neurodiversity.
+As part of the Brain Imaging in Babies Study, I use functional MRI to investigate how brain organisation and dynamics emerge in infancy and relate to later neurodevelopmental profiles, with a focus on children at increased likelihood of neurodevelopmental conditions.
+Additionally, I work with high-resolution 7T fMRI and naturalistic stimuli to study dynamic functional brain activity in neurodivergent adult populations, and how brain dynamics are influenced by sensory stimuli.

+Research interests:
+- Neuroimaging and dynamic functional connectivity
+- Neurodevelopment and the emergence of individual differences
+- Neurodiversity and neurodevelopmental conditions